nikolajlauridsen/VoxGrab/README.md

 * Swedish
 * Turkish

-However since I speak none of those languages I chose to focus on other features first, but multi language support is coming in version 1.3!
+To change the language of the subtitles, simple choose another languages from the dropdown menu.

+For more info about language support see [this](http://blog.thesubdb.com/post/8835404358/n-gram-based-text-categorization) blog post from TheSubDB

 # Install process
 #### Windows